ServiceNow (Table API)

 FIG. 10 - Locating the ServiceNow Connector in the Query Security Data Mesh console.

-3. Username: The User ID of your integration user, created in Step 3 of the Prerequisites section.
+User IDof your integration user, created in Step 3 of the Prerequisites section. - Password: The

-7. Table Name: The name of your ServiceNow table you want to search against, such as incidents, internal_users, or cmdb_ci_business_apps.
+- Table Name: The name of your ServiceNow table you want to search against, such as

 FIG. 11 - Configuring the parameters for the ServiceNow Connector in the Query Security Data Mesh console.